Is it possible to receive salvation in our final hour?

 Nicodemus, the learned Pharisee, came to Jesus to seek the word of truth about eternal life and how to get it.
 After Jesus’ discourse about being born again, it is apparent that Nicodemus still didn’t understand until much later.
 Understanding the gospel takes time – even when preached by the Lord Jesus Himself!
 It is a dawning upon the soul that persuades us to reach out for the Person of Christ, through faith, and to have Him live and exercise His will within us.

 Obtaining salvation is based on an instantaneous decision.
-This is not a head consent, but a heart submission to have Christ reign within.
+But being converted to a life in Christ is not just a head consent, but a heart submission to have the Lord Jesus reign within.
 And to get to the state of making that decision involves a process in time.

 But, what about the man on the cross?